Bertie Brandes

-Bertie Brandes (born January 1990) is a British writer and screenwriter.
-She wrote the screenplay for the upcoming A24 film The Moment with Aidan Zamiri.
+Bertie Brandes (born 5 January 1990) is a British writer and screenwriter.
+She wrote the screenplay for the A24 film The Moment (2026) with Aidan Zamiri.
 Brandes is also known for founding the satirical feminist magazine Mushpit and for her journalism in publications such as VICE, GQ, The Times, The Telegraph and The Guardian.

 Brandes's work has been described as "challeng[ing] the unrealistic representation of women in the media" by i-D magazine and "an experimental and satirical approach to magazine-making" by AnOther magazine, with It's Nice That describing her as "leading London’s independent print army".

 Career

 Film

 Brandes was revealed in January 2025 as a writer of the screenplay for The Moment, a mockumentary following a pop star preparing for her first arena tour.
 The film is directed by Aidan Zamiri and stars Charli XCX, Alexander Skarsgård, Rosanna Arquette, Isaac Cole Powell, Kate Berlant, Rish Shah, and Jamie Demetriou.
 The film is produced by A24 and Studio365, and began filming in London in March 2025.